 However, it should be noted that stretching muscles in your upper body is also beneficial.
 In our list of great stretches to follow, you will learn about all types of stretches to help maintain full-body mobility, muscle longevity and overall health.

 When deciding the best time to perform these stretches, there are two trains of thought to help you decide which is best for you.
-If you are a senior who routinely performs exercises, such as jogging, walking or other forms of exercise, then your recommended stretching time is different than that of seniors who do not get as much exercise.
+If you are a senior who routinely performs exercises, such as jogging, walking or other forms of exercise, then your recommended stretching time is different from that of seniors who do not get as much exercise.

 Before diving in, there’s another important point to be made about stretching exercises.
 First, remember to pay attention to your breathing throughout the stretches.
 During exercise, it’s easy to forget and not realize you are holding your breath.